intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/quick_start.md

 ```
 ## Load Tokenizer

 You also need a tokenizer for inference.
-Just use the official `transformers`` API to load `LlamaTokenizer`.
+Just use the official `transformers`` API to load `LlamaTokenizer`:

 ```python
 from transformers import LlamaTokenizer